irichu/dotfiles/README.md

 **Examples:**

-- To use brew on Linux:
+- To use brew on Linux or macOS:

 ```bash
 dots install --brew